 Dr Chris Tselepis is a Senior Lecturer at the University of Birmingham with an interest in gut cancer biology.
-Specifically his research focuses on exploring the role of dietary iron in the initiation and progression of colorectal cancer and more recently developing potential therapeutic approaches.
+Specifically his research focuses on exploring the role of dietary iron in intestinal disease and how this knowledge can be used to develop novel therapies.

-Senior Lecturer in School of Cancer Sciences, College of Medical and Dental Sciences, University of Birmingham.
+Senior Lecturer, Institute of Cancer Genomic Sciences, College of Medical and Dental Sciences, University of Birmingham.

 Background and Research Focus

-Cancer Cell Biology; gastrointestinal cancer; iron chelators; obesity and metabolism; endocrine-associated cancer.
+Cancer Cell Biology; gastrointestinal cancer; inflammatory bowel disease, iron chelation

 Chris has forged strong collaborations with both experts in the Schools of Chemistry and Chemical Engineering at the University of Birmingham and from Industry to further develop iron chelation technologies.
 This has led to the discovery of highly promising dietary iron chelators to treat cancer and culminated in several pending patents.
-More recently, Chris has developed an interest in dissecting the role of iron and obesity as risk factors for colorectal cancer and endocrine cancers using cutting edge proteomic and metabolomic technologies.
-Chris has published in excess of 40 research articles in the field of cancer, more recently focussed on iron metabolism, obesity and gastrointestinal cancer.
+Chris has published in excess of 60 research articles in the field of cancer and iron metabolism.
 He has received funding from the Cancer Research UK, BBSRC, WCRF, CORE and the UHB Charities.
 Alongside his research, Chris has made substantial contributions to teaching both undergraduate and post graduate students.
-Most pertinently he currently serves as Programme Director for the BMedSc course.
+Most pertinently he currently serves as Programme Director for the undergraduate Biomedical Science programme.
 He is also module lead on the ‘Digestive system’ module which is delivered as a core MBChB module to all 400 first year medical students.
-Finally, he contributes to a host of outreach activities showcasing the work both of Cancer Studies.
+Finally, he contributes to a host of Cancer Research UK/University of Birmingham outreach activities.

 Ford SJ, Obeidy P, Lovejoy DB, Bedford M, Nichols L, Chadwick C, Tucker O, Lui GY, Kalinowski DS, Jansson PJ, Iqbal TH, Alderson D, Richardson DR, Tselepis C. Deferasirox (ICL670A) effectively inhibits oesophageal cancer growth in vitro and in vivo.
 Br J Pharmacol.
 2013 Mar;168(6):1316-28.